• Home

 The advanced security solution approach is being very well received and all the industry analysts at the event were patting QLT on the back for taking such huge pro-active step in the defense of cybersecurity.

-“Post-quantum cryptograpHic HW can no longer be theorized but can be made a reality,” said leading cybersecurity researcher Dr Kenji Tanaka.
+“Post-quantum cryptograpHic HW can no longer be theorized but can be made a reality,” said top cybersecurity researcher Dr Kenji Tanaka.
 “QLT’s Fortress PQ ASICs are enabling countries to defend their national infrastructure against the quantum uprising.”

 QLT has also said it is already working with various international defense entities on pilot projects and the integration of Fortress PQ technology in current and next-generation defense systems.
 The specific terms of these partnerships are not public; read the announcement for details, but what is clear is that there is an urgent need for global quantum-safe cybersecurity.